plafer/Tissue.jl/NOTES.md

     + Find a better abstraction.
 + Debug mechanism for when your graph just hangs
     + Perhaps a trace of which `process()` gets called and what not so you can see right away which part is hanging.
++ A subgraph construct, which allows a user to define a subgraph that can be used as one calculator in graphs.

 # Fundamental issues to de-risk
 + Multi-threading can [break finalizers](https://docs.julialang.org/en/v1/manual/multi-threading/#Safe-use-of-Finalizers)